nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

 Transparent Erasers
     Erasers that lightly expose more and more of the background.

-Brush descriptions
-    Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.

 Dither magic tools
     Transform parts of an image into a dithered pattern of dots.

 Specular magic tool
     Paint reflections of the opposite side of the drawing.

+Filled Polygon magic tool
+    Create polygons by placing three or more connected points on the canvas.

+Magic tool ungrouping option
+    The numerous Magic tools can be presented as a single long list (as in Tux Paint prior to 0.9.27), rather than paged groups.

+Brush descriptions
+    Brushes (used by Paint and Line tools) can now include descriptions that appear when the brush is selected.

 See CHANGES.txt for the complete list of changes.